House History Detective

 You need patience and luck to discover the history of your house.
 In researching the story of Troye Cottage, after a desultory start a few years ago, in 2013 we spent almost thirty days in the County Archives at Aylesbury, where the staff are both knowledgeable and helpful.
 Maps of 1742 and 1839 and of the Drake sale in 1928 were especially useful, as were the Land Tax records.
 Identifying our house was difficult as houses were not numbered until the 20th century.
 Counting along the road from inns (which can often be identified) was helpful, once we realised that inns sometimes changed their name and location and houses were built, demolished, amalgamated and divided.
 Systematically working our way through the original vellum indentures with their wax seals at the bottom (mainly 17th and 18th century), written in obscure legal language in an often hard-to-decipher hand gave us the real gems.
 Electoral registers helped fill in the 20th century.
 In addition, we spent many hours on-line, especially looking at Census records for the 19th and early 20th century.
 But each house has its own unique records.

 If you click on “Discovering the history of your house” in the left hand column, you will find a page on “what it would have been useful to know before we started”.
 Peter and Marian have also researched the date when the Saracen’s Head moved to Whielden Street.
+See also Peter’s article about the origins of the name of Whielden Street.

 History of an ordinary house, Troye Cottage, 32 Whielden St